Catalog: Capital Area Intermediate Unit 15 (WebReg)

 PVAAS is growing, and we're bringing the updates to you!
 Join the PDE PVAAS Statewide Team this fall at your local IU for an interactive, half-day session designed to spark conversation and deepen your understanding of PVAAS and its expanded reporting features.
 Discover how integrated teacher, school, and system-level growth data can illuminate the true impact of your curriculum, instruction, assessment, and organizational practices.
 Learn how to explore new data views for your currently enrolled students, giving you the power to tailor instruction based on meaningful, real-time insights.
 We'll also share how maximizing your PIMS collections can unlock richer, more timely data all year long.
 Don't miss this hands-on opportunity for on-site collaboration, fresh ideas, and practical tools to enhance professional growth and student success.
 What to Bring: Participants should bring a laptop with their PVAAS username and password for a productive session.

-99. Multilingual Learners and STEELS
+66. Multilingual Learners and STEELS

-Program: Professional Development (ACT 48)
+Program: Educational Services - Professional Development

 Location: CAIU Susquehanna Room (Enola, PA) [map]